pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: "OFF"
-- This variable, when turned "ON" will prevent table creation without primary keys in a cluster.
-Behaves similar to sysvar [sql_require_primary_key](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_sql_require_primary_key) in MySQL 8.0
+- This variable, when turned "ON" will prevent table creation without primary keys and dropping of primary keys in a cluster.
+Behaves similar to sysvar
+  [sql_require_primary_key](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_sql_require_primary_key) in MySQL 8.0
 - Can be useful with TiCDC based replication, as TiCDC silently ignores tables without primary keys atm